peopleware/openapi/resource/search-and-to-many-associations.md

 When the structure of the canonical URIs are the same, because the resource is the reification of a directed relationship between resources of the same type, it is not clear what canonical URI expresses what role.

-A solution to this is it to add the canonical URI of a participating resource 2 times in the `dependencies`: once as before (just the plain canonical URI) and once with the role as a prefix.
+A solution to this is it to add the canonical URI of a participating resource 2 times in the `toOneAssociations`: once as before (just the plain canonical URI) and once with the role as a prefix.

 Suppose we want to store the relation `is-parent-of` in a search index document.
 This relation is between 2 resources of the type person.
-The `dependencies` list would then look as follows:
+The `toOneAssociations` list would then look as follows:

 - `/persons/v1/person/105`
 - `/persons/v1/person/719`